 These trends, coupled with the Federal Reserve’s inability to increase interest rates due to major problems in the housing and financial sectors are creating a sub-surface current pulling demand for localization opens in a new windowand globalization services.
 It is also keeping our industry moving forward in spite of a bear market and economic downturn.

 These are economically turbulent times and many industries are in survival mode.
 But in turbulent times, new opportunities emerge and many will capitalize on them and flourish.
 Globalization trends have never been stronger!

 If your industry can benefit from ongoing global trends, don’t let pessimism slow you down.
 Your competition isn’t letting its guards down and is keeping its eye on its long term success.
-When asked by your upper management, board of directors or investors to cut back on your global expansion, borrow from Old Salamander’s adage and remind them of their long term strategic goals!Please Share!
+When asked by your upper management, board of directors or investors to cut back on your global expansion, borrow from Old Salamander’s adage.
+Remind them of their long term strategic goals!